Adena C. E. Minott

-Adena Clothilda Eugenie Minott (born about 1879 – April 13, 1955) was a Jamaican-born American educator and consultant.
+Adena Clothilda Eugenie Minott (born about 1879 – April 13, 1955) was a Jamaican-born American educator, writer, editor and consultant.
 She was the only Black woman to be a fellow of the American Institute of Phrenology.

 Early life and education

 Minott was born in Allmantown, Jamaica, the daughter of John Thomas Minott and Leonora Green Minott.
 She moved to the United States as a child, and was educated in New York City, where suffragist Mary E. Eato was one of her teachers.
-One of her brothers was Harlem real estate broker J. Anthony Minott (1886 –1922).
+One of her brothers was Harlem real estate broker J. Anthony Minott (1886–1922).

 Minott earned a bachelor's and a master's degree from the McDonnall College of Phrenology and Psychology in Washington in 1899. with further studies at the Fowler and Wells Institute of Phrenology and Anthropology in New York until 1903.
 In 1921, she was awarded a Doctor of Metaphysics degree from the College of Metaphysics in St. Louis.